feimosi/til/2020/README.md

 # TypeScript: Type predicates

 Type predicates in TypeScript help you narrowing down your types based on conditionals.
 They’re similar to type guards, but work on functions.
-They way the work is, if a function returns true, change the type of the paramter to something more useful.
+The way they work is, if a function returns true, change the type of the paramter to something more useful.

 ```ts
 function isString(s): s is string {